 the future, any such effect is difficult to evaluate.

-Further losses of railway ships before the war's end saw Tenzan
+railway ships before the war's end saw Tenzan

 Maru, the pride of the fleet, sunk in the Japan Sea by air attack on

 the 28 July, most of its complement being saved, and on the 10 August

 the Aniwa Maru, which had been transfered to the Seikan N.R. from the

 Chihaku N.R. to try to make up for the losses of 14 and 15 July, was

 sunk by aircraft near Aomori.
 Finally, on the 13 August, the day that